Stay Alert - Control The Virus - Save Lives

 Are you staying with friends or family?

-We are under great pressure to ensure that we have sufficient provision available to support our most vulnerable in society with accommodation and as demands increase on the health system there is a good chance we will be asked to assist in supporting early discharges from hospital to free up hospital beds.
-We need your support with this and we expect you to remain staying with your friends and family.
+We are under great pressure to ensure that we offer support to our most vulnerable in society with accommodation.
+We need your support with this and we expect you to remain staying with your friends and family, where at all possible.
+We will still be able to offer you advice about moving on whilst you temporarily remain living with friends or family.

-Where you are part of a household that is self-isolating we expect everybody to follow Government guidance and to remain together for a least 14 days.
+Where you are part of a household that is self-isolating, we expect everybody to follow Government guidance and to remain together for at least 14 days.

-We will contact with you within 2 working days of receiving your form to advise you of the next steps.
+We will contact you once we have received your form to advise you of the next steps, which may include a telephone appointment with a Housing Solutions Officer.

 If you cannot register online and you are currently homeless, please call our contact centre on 01255 686868 and ask to speak to the Housing Solutions Team, or email firstname.lastname@example.org